Main content start

 Faculty Host: Lauren O’Connell

 Vicky Watson-Zink studies how marine animals made the transition to terrestrial modes of life beginning more than 300 million years ago.
 Her doctoral research at the University of California, Davis, assessed the genetic changes that have allowed crabs to adapt to living on land.
 As part of that work, Watson-Zink is assembling the genome of the coconut crab, the planet’s largest terrestrial arthropod.
 Her published research has highlighted efforts to conserve the coconut crab and other threatened species.
-As a Science Fellow, Watson-Zink aims to explore the genetic basis of sea-to-land transitions by studying developmental transcriptomics in land crabs.
+As a Science Fellow, Watson-Zink explores the genetic basis of sea-to-land transitions by studying developmental transcriptomics in land crabs.

 Faculty host: Tom Devereaux

 Zoe Zhu’s research uncovers the physical properties of systems across scales, from quantum materials to climate systems.
-At Stanford, she aims to use machine learning to design tunable quantum materials and to explore the connections between quantum systems and climate science.
+At Stanford, she aims uses machine learning to design tunable quantum materials and to explore the connections between quantum systems and climate science.
 Zhu completed a doctorate at Harvard University in the fields of physics and computational science and engineering.
 She was part of the Event Horizon Telescope Collaboration that received the Breakthrough Prize in Fundamental Physics in 2019.
 Zhu is dedicated to teaching and mentoring, especially students from backgrounds underrepresented in physics.
 She was awarded Harvard’s Certificate of Distinction in Teaching, Harvard University in 2021.